Clark County Fair and Rodeo

 Clark County Fair and Rodeo is in Logandale, Nevada, next to Grant M. Bowler Elementary School in Clark County, Nevada.
-It's an annual fair and rodeo.
+It is an annual fair and rodeo.

 History

 The fair started in Moapa Valley in 1965 as the Moapa Valley Fair; it was held in the Overton Community Center.
 The fair relocated to its current Logandale site in 1988.
 The fair was small in the beginning but grew slowly.
 At different years, a carnival midway, livestock show, and rodeo were added.
 At its current location in Moapa Valley, the fair gained 190 acres to operate in.
 In 1986, they renamed the fair to "Clark County Fair".
 Then the fair growth increased.
 Many types of new buildings were added.
 In 1997, the rodeo had become extremely popular, causing the fair to change its name again, to its current name of "Clark County Fair and Rodeo".
 Annual attendance averages around 80,000 guests.